Lyquix/tpl_lyquix/docs/js.md

   * `data-lyqbox-class`: optional item custom CSS classes
   * `data-lyqbox-alias`: item alias to use in URL hash
   * `data-lyqbox-html`: content for html or alert lightboxes
+  * `data-lyqbox-thumb`: URL of thumbnail image, for galleries only

 **Menu [`js/lib/menu.js`](../js/lib/menu.js)**